-WOOSTER, OHIO, is a city of 26,000 residents located just one hour south of Cleveland and 90 minutes north of Columbus, the state capital.
-Wooster boasts a strong, diversified economy, a downtown and uptown full of distinctive restaurants and shops, two major hospital systems including the world-renowned Cleveland Clinic, and many outdoor opportunities including the city parks’ biking and hiking trails and nearby 1,000-acre Mohican State Park.
+WOOSTER, OHIO, is a city of 30,000 located outside Cleveland and 90 minutes north of Columbus, the state capital.
+Wooster boasts a strong, diversifiedeconomy; a downtown and uptown full of distinctive restaurants and shops; two major hospital systems, including the world-renowned Cleveland Clinic; and many outdoor opportunities such as the city parks’ biking and hiking trails and nearby 1,000-acre Mohican State Park.

-Type of College: Wooster is a nationally ranked, independent, highly selective, residential liberal arts and sciences institution.
+Type of SCHOOL: Wooster is a nationally ranked, independent, highly selective, residential liberal arts and sciences institution.\

-Size of Campus: 240 acres, including three libraries, 16 residence halls, a new athletic center featuring the largest solar roof on any U.S. university, a golf course, and APEX (a renowned center for academic, internship, and career advising)
+Size of Campus: 240 acres, including three libraries, 16 residence halls, a golf course, a new state-of-the-art life sciences building, and APEX (a renowned center for academic, internship, and career advising)

-Number of Faculty: 173 full-time faculty members for an 11:1 student-faculty ratio and average class size of 18; 96% hold a Ph.D. or highest degree in their field.
+Number of Faculty: 173 full-time faculty members for an 11:1 student-faculty ratio and average class size of 18; 96% of faculty hold a PhD or the highest degree in their field.

-Colleges, Programs, and Degrees: Bachelor of Arts, Bachelor of Music, and Bachelor of Music Education; over 50 programs of study with opportunities to double-major; pre-professional programs leading to degrees in architecture, business, engineering, law, medicine, and other health professions; every Wooster student completes at least one major research project with a professor; 92% of students are employed or in graduate school within six months of graduation.
+Colleges, Programs, and Degrees: Bachelor of Arts, Bachelor of Music, and Bachelor of Music Education; over 50 programs of study with opportunities to double-major; pre-professional programs leading to degrees in Architecture, Business, Engineering, Law, Medicine, and other health professions; every Wooster student completes at least one major research project with a professor; 95% of students are employed or in graduate school within six months of graduation.